 A control system manages and regulates the behavior of a device or a system.
 There are many types of control systems: open-loop, closed-loop, logic, two-point, linear, proportional, and PID.
 This article discusses the two-point controller, also known as a Bang-Bang controller or On-off controller because once a predetermined threshold or parameter’s value is met, it turns off (or turns on).
 Think of your home’s HVAC and A/C units.
 When the home’s temperature drops below the value that you have set for it, it kicks on the heater.
 When it returns to that point, the heater turns off.
 Simple enough, right?

 How Do You Operate a Two-Point Controller?

 Operating a two-point temperature controller requires a data acquisition device capable of measuring temperature and one digital output bit.
-Measurement Computing, recently acquired by Digilent, offers plenty of devices that do just that.
-Devices such as the E-TC, TC-32, USB-5201, USB-5203, WEB-TC or WEB-TEMP can run autonomously by using InstaCal.
-They can be configured to set the sensor type, temperature limits and alarms (to control the digital IO).
-Once powered up without the computer, these devices measure temperature and make decisions regarding the digital logic state of a particular digital bit (sounds like the two-point controller we outlined above, right?).
+Measurement Computing, a division of Digilent, offers plenty of devices that do just that.
+Some devices such as the E-TC, TC-32 can run autonomously by using InstaCal.
+They can be configured to set the thermocouple type, temperature limits and alarms (to control the digital IO).
+Once powered up without the computer, these devices measure temperature and make decisions regarding the digital logic state of a particular digital bit.

-These devices, including the USB-2408 series or USB-2416 series, can be operated by a User created program created with C++, C# or VB.NET.
-Additionally higher level programs can also be used such as DASYLab or NI’s LabVIEW.
+These and other devices, including the USB-2408 series or USB-2416 series, can be operated by a User created program created with C++, C# or VB.NET.
+Additionally, higher level programs can also be used such as DASYLab or NI’s LabVIEW.

 Some devices also have an option for analog output as well as digital output, and can be used for more complex control systems such as proportional and PID, but we’ll cover those at a later date.